Suggestions for CDs Who Are Bisexual or Homosexual

 Dealing Responsibly with Others’ Transphobia and/or Homophobia

 Warning. — Homosexuality is an enduring pattern of emotional, romantic, and sexual attraction to people of the same sex.
 By that definition, a significant percentage of crossdressers are homosexual (or bisexual).
 This page was written primarily for male-to-female crossdressers who want to have sexual relations with genetic males: with other crossdressers and/or with masculine men.
 It is much more about the safe expression of intimacy between two people of the same genetic sex than it is about crossdressing per se.
 There are several photos that depict homosexual behavior.
 Illustrations are hard to avoid in discussions of sexuality.
 Verbal materials communicate better if photos or other illustrations accompany them.
-If you would find discussions and/or depictions of homosexual behavior disagreeable, then you should exit this page now.
-Whatever you decide, I respect your feelings and I wish you the best in your pursuit of a worthwhile and enjoyable life!
+But … if you would find discussions and/or depictions of homosexual behavior disagreeable, then you should exit this page now.
+Whatever you decide, I respect your feelings and I wish you the best in your pursuit of a worthy and enjoyable life!

 ESCAPE NOW →